-Students may choose to complete a full-time or part-time internship.
 Internships may only begin in the fall semester, although some districts and schools welcome interns to engage in leadership activities during the summer.
-You must also be enrolled in the accompanying internship seminar in order to receive credit for your internship hours.

-Full-time interns work as assistant principals for 10 months, earning a stipend from the state of North Carolina commensurate with the base salary of a beginning assistant principal (approximately $40,000 for the stipend at this time).
-To be eligible for the stipend, students must be enrolled for nine continuous hours for the year prior to starting the internship.
+• Full-time internship: Serve as an assistant principal for 10 months, earning a state stipend equivalent to a beginning assistant principal’s salary.
+To be eligible, you must be enrolled in nine continuous credit hours during the year before starting the internship.

 Internship Credit Hours